Skip to main content

 • one row_results[] entry per requested row

 Read Reuse .doqlo Project Files Across PDFs for the product rationale and practical examples behind this changed-PDF behavior.
+If you need the basic role of the .doqlo file in this workflow, read What a .doqlo project file is.

 Row status rules: